GuillaumeSeren/spider/README.md

 ## Design
 The script is split around 3 modules:
-* spider: User interface, can launch other modules.
+* spider: User interface, can launch other modules & configure output.
 * web: Return linked ressources on a given URL (also img, css, js).
 * prober: Test a URL and return HTTP code, and timer.